EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 possibilities are available - that molecule generated over 200 different variants, consistent with the configuration file.

+## Interesting Features
+Given that the path through a molecule is arbitrary, something like an amide fragment can equally likely appear as `[1N]%11[1C](=O)%12` or as `[1C]%11(=O)-[1N]%12`, which means that if both are present in a fragment library, then bidirctional amide formation will be observed.
+Note that even if unique smiles are used, there will still be arbitrary numbers of amide SAFE fragments in either direction.

+Since mol2SAFE does not break ring bonds, the results will never contain unprecedented rings.
+The tool does make efforts to discard obviously bad bonds being formed - peroxides for example.

 ## Summary
 `safe_generate` can reasonably quickly generate quite reasonable looking molecules.
 It is highly likely that the results would need